chainchopper/FATBOY/README.md

 -   **Granular Ingredient Control:** Fine-tune your "avoid list" by selecting from dozens of pre-defined ingredients across categories like Artificial Sweeteners, Preservatives, and more.
 -   **Custom Avoid List:** Manually add any ingredient you want to avoid for truly personalized analysis.
 -   **Set Your Limits:** Use sliders to define your maximum calories per serving and your overall daily calorie target.
+-   **Centralized Preferences**: All your preferences are now securely stored in Supabase, ensuring consistency across devices.

 ### 🤝 The Alliance: Interactive Community Feed
 Contribute to a global database of food products and see what others are discovering in a dynamic, social feed.